jasp-stats/jaspMachineLearning/inst/help/mlregressionneuralnetwork.md

 - Scale variables: Scales the continuous variables.
 Standardization ensures that values of variables from different scales range into a specific similar scale.
 As a result, standardizing provides numerical stability, which improves the clustering output.
 JASP uses the Z-score standardization of a mean of 0 and a standard deviation of 1.
 This option is selected by default.
 - Set seed: Gives the option to set a seed for your analysis.
 Setting a seed will exclude random processes influencing an analysis.
 For example, setting a seed makes it possible to re-run analyses with the same data splits.

-#### Network Structure
+#### Network Topology
-- Nodes: Specify the nodes in each hidden layer of the neural network.
+- Manual: Specify the nodes in each hidden layer of the neural network.
+- Optimized: Optimize the topology of the network using a genetic algorithm.

 #### Add Predicted Values to Data
 Generates a new column in your dataset with the values of your regression result.
 This gives you the option to inspect, cluster, or predict the generated values.